slviajero/tinybasic/examples/02digital/README.md

 - BlinkWithoutDelay: blinkwod.bas - blink using the millis function
 - Button: button.bas - light the internal LED from a digital button input
+- Debounce: debounce.bas - debounce a button
 - DigitalInputPullup: digitip.bas - use the internal pullup resistor
 - StateChangeDetection: statecd.bas - state change of a button
 - Melody: melody.bas and melodys.bas - play a melody, 1k version with all the tones and small version
+- TonePitchFollower: tonepf.bas - follow an analog input with a sound pitch

 ## BASIC language features